Re-edited film: Manual re-editing

-Purchased film content is downloaded onto an editing work station's hard drive and are manually re-edited by third-party editors to remove objectionable content from the video and audio tracks.
+Purchased film content is downloaded onto an editing work station's hard drive and is then manually re-edited by third-party editors to remove objectionable content from the video and audio tracks.
 The re-edited version is then copied onto media (VHS or DVD) and made available for rental or purchase, provided an original version has been purchased in correlation with the re-edited copy.
-Some manual re-edits are done by fans (see The Phantom Edit) to cut a film to their own – or their peers – specifications.
+Some manual re-edits are done by fans (see The Phantom Edit) to cut a film to their own specifications, or that of their peers.

 Although a 2006 lower court ruling prohibits businesses from manually re-editing commercial films, the law still allows for individuals to self-censor and edit their own films for personal use.

 Programmed re-editing

-Programmed re-editing occurs when software (such as that employed in a DVD player) is used to skip portions of the video and/or audio content on-the-fly, according to pre-programmed instruction sets that are knowingly used by the consumer.
+Programmed re-editing occurs when software (such as that employed in a DVD player) is used to skip portions of the video and/or audio content.